After one year in sanctuary, Jose Robles detained by ICE after leaving Seattle church

 Robles’ immigration case, which court records show started after a 2010 jail booking on a misdemeanor domestic-violence charge, later dismissed, has been long-running.
 An immigration judge ordered him deported in 2013, but ICE granted him three stays of removals, according to an agency statement issued last year.

 In 2018, with Trump in office, ICE wouldn’t grant another stay and gave him 90 days to leave “so that his children could finish the school year,” according to the statement.
-He has one daughter born in the United States, now 9, and two in their early 20s who received Deferred Action for Childhood Arrivals status.
+He has one daughter born in the United States, now 9, and two in their early 20s who received Deferred Action for Childhood Arrivals (DACA) status.

 On the day he was supposed to fly out, he went instead to Gethsemane.
 ICE has said it will generally stay away from “sensitive locations,” such as churches, schools and hospitals.

 Finally leaving Gethsemane on Wednesday, Robles knew he could be detained — but likely not deported, at least immediately.
 He appealed his deportation order to the U.S. 9th Circuit Court of Appeals, which granted him a temporary stay in May, according to his attorney.
-When he was detained Wednesday, ICE promised it would not put him on a plane, according to Restrepo.
+When he was detained Wednesday, ICE promised it would send him to the Northwest Detention Center and not immediately put him on a plane, according to Restrepo.

 The stay holds through the end of July.
-The 9th Circuit has yet to decide whether it will issue a stay that will last until it rules on Robles’s appeal.
+The 9th Circuit has yet to decide whether it will issue a stay that will last until it rules on Robles’ appeal.

 Meanwhile, ICE has been repeatedly asking Robles to come in.
 He couldn’t hold out any longer, his lawyer said.
 To be viewed as uncooperative could jeopardize a pending application for a U-Visa.